-Bond Counsel is of the opinion that, under existing law, interest on the Series 2012C Bonds will not be included in the gross income of holders of such Series 2012C Bonds for federal income tax purposes.
-Bond Counsel's opinion is expressly conditioned upon continued compliance by the Authority with certain requirements imposed by the Internal Revenue Code of 1986, as amended (the "Code"), which requirements must be satisfied subsequent to the date of issuance of the Series 2012C Bonds in order to ensure that the interest on the Series 2012C Bonds is and continues to be excludable from the gross income of the holders of the Series 2012C Bonds for federal income tax purposes.
-In particular, and without limitation, section 148 of the Code requires that certain proceeds of the Series 2012C Bonds and that certain profits earned from investment of proceeds of the Series 2012C Bonds be rebated to the United States.
+Bond Counsel is of the opinion that, under existing law, interest on the Series 2014A Bonds will not be included in the gross income of holders of such Series 2014A Bonds for federal income tax purposes.
+Bond Counsel's opinion is expressly conditioned upon continued compliance by the Authority with certain requirements imposed by the Internal Revenue Code of 1986, as amended (the "Code"), which requirements must be satisfied subsequent to the date of issuance of the Series 2014A Bonds in order to ensure that the interest on the Series 2014A Bonds is and continues to be excludable from the gross income of the holders of the Series 2014A Bonds for federal income tax purposes.
+In particular, and without limitation, section 148 of the Code requires that certain proceeds of the Series 2014A Bonds be invested at a yield not materially higher than the yield on such Series 2014A Bonds and that certain profits earned from investment of proceeds of the Series 2014A Bonds be rebated to the United States.
 The Authority has provided certifications and covenants as to its continued compliance with such requirements.
-Failure to so comply could cause the interest on the Series 2012C Bonds to be included in the gross income of the holders thereof retroactive to the date of issuance of the Series 2012C Bonds.
+Failure to so comply could cause the interest on the Series 2014A Bonds to be included in the gross income of the holders thereof retroactive to the date of issuance of the Series 2014A Bonds.

-In the opinion of Bond Counsel, under existing law, since the Series 2012C Bonds are not "private activity bonds" under the Code, interest on the Series 2012C Bonds will not constitute a preference item under Section 57(a)(5) of the Code for purposes of computation of the alternative minimum tax imposed on certain individuals and corporations under Section 55 of the Code.
-However, interest on the Series 2012C Bonds will be included in "adjusted current earnings" of corporate holders of the Series 2012C Bonds and therefore will be taken into account under Section 56(g) of the Code in the computation of the alternative minimum tax applicable to certain corporations.
+In the opinion of Bond Counsel, under existing law, since the Series 2014A Bonds are not "private activity bonds" under the Code, interest on the Series 2014A Bonds will not constitute a preference item under Section 57(a)(5) of the Code for purposes of computation of the alternative minimum tax imposed on certain individuals and corporations under Section 55 of the Code.
+However, interest on the Series 2014A Bonds will be included in "adjusted current earnings" of corporate holders of the Series 2014A Bonds and therefore will be taken into account under Section 56(g) of the Code in the computation of the alternative minimum tax applicable to certain corporations.